What Is RAID 0?

 2. Click + Add Disk button > choose the RAID 0 drive and hit Add to select the RAID 0 as source disk.

-3. Select a destination for the RAID 0 drive backup image file.
+3. Select the single drive to receive the RAID 0 drive backup image file.

 4. Press Start Backup >> to backup RAID 0 disk safely.